Night traffic ban on NH-766: Kerala CM seeks Gadkari’s intervention

-KERALA CHIEF Minister Pinarayi Vijayan on Tuesday met Road Transport and Highways Minister Nitin Gadkari and Environment and Forest Minister Prakash Javadekar seeking the Centre’s intervention for relaxing the night traffic ban on the Kozhikode-Kollegal national highway passing through the Bandipur Tiger Reserve in Karnataka.
+KERALA CHIEF Minister Pinarayi Vijayan on Tuesday met Road Transport and Highways Minister Nitin Gadkari and Environment and Forest Minister Prakash Javadekar seeking the Central government’s intervention for relaxing the night traffic ban on the Kozhikode-Kollegal national highway passing through the Bandipur Tiger Reserve in Karnataka.

 Vijayan said Javadekar has assured him that a committee would be set up to study the night traffic ban.
 He said the minister also informed him that there were limitations for the Centre to intervene in the matter as the Supreme Court had upheld the ban.